Mark-Ball/MTG_rails_app/README.md

 - <strong>a listing has one transaction
 - a transaction belongs to a listing</strong>

 The last tables in the database structure are the active_storage_blobs and active_storage_attachments.
-The purpose of these tables is to store images which may be associated with either users or listings, meaning that the relationship is polymorphic. .
+The purpose of these tables is to store images which may be associated with either users or listings, meaning that the relationship is polymorphic.
+Active_storage_blobs contains the information on the image, such as its name and size in bytes.
+Active_storage_attachments contains the information that links these images to other tables.
+It does this by including a record attribute, which contains the name of the table the image is associated with.
+In our app, this will be either users or listings.
+Secondly it contains a record_id attribute which specifies which record the image is associated with.
+Record and record_id together identify the table and id which the image is associated with.

 The relationships between users, cards, and images are:
 - <strong>a user has one image attached